backstage/backstage/beps/0009-plugin-metadata/README.md

 ## Release Plan

 The new metadata fields and any generation and validation of fields will initially be rolled out as part of the `repo fix` command in the Backstage CLI.
 In addition we will also add validation to the `yarn prepack` command in such a way that it does not interfere with backend package bundling, but does apply when packing packages for publishing.
 These changes will all be rolled out in a single release of the Backstage CLI, meaning that anyone publishing Backstage packages using the Backstage CLI will be required to provide the new metadata.

+We will roll out these changes early on but be prepared to change the metadata structure if needed.
+Initially there will be very few consumers of this information, and it will be up to these consumers to handle the potentially varying versions of this metadata.
+We will aim to reach a stable state for the metadata as soon as possible, but we believe we need real world usage and feedback to get there.

 ## Dependencies